xychix/nessrest/README.md

 ### Suggested installation:

 * Find the path to your "site-packages" with: `python -c "import sys; print(sys.path)"`
-* Symlink `nessrest.py` in the Git repo in the "site-packages" directory.
-* Symlink `ness6rest.py` in the Git repo in the "site-packages" directory.
+* Symlink `ness6rest.py` in the Git repo in the "site-packages" or "dist-packages" directory.
-* Test by issuing `import nessrest` and `import ness6rest` inside the Python interactive interperter.
+* Test by issuing `import ness6rest` inside the Python interactive interperter.

+### InsecureRequestWarning

+If you're running Nessus with a self-signed certificate, and you wish to squelch the InsecureRequestWarnings that the requests library uses, you can add the following line after the import requests line in ness6rest.py:
+`requests.packages.urllib3.disable_warnings()`

+This will disable invalid cerficate warnings and should be used with caution.

 ### Configuration file: